Samourai-Wallet/samourai-wallet-android/Getting started.md

 ### Step 3 - Press Send

 It's that simple.
-Once you confirm the Ricochet fees your Ricochet transaction will be sent to your destination but first it will hop between 4 additional bitcoin addresses.
+Once you confirm the Ricochet fees your Ricochet transaction will be sent to your destination but first it will hop between 4 additional Bitcoin addresses.
 This type of transaction may take 1-2 minutes to complete.
+You can also enable Ricochet to space the "hop" transactions to occur in seperete blocks, furthering the connection to the original address.